ZHD1987E/ZHD1987E/README.md

 3: **E** - The checksum through the Singapore algorithm

 # What do I do?
 Currently a Business Analytics Student in the National University of Singapore.
+But I'm a lift person at heart, riding lifts up and down for fun and posting them on YouTube with some commentary.

+You can say I am a video content creator of sorts also 😉.

 # What do I like to do?
 Ride the bus to nowhere, take the lift/elevator to nowhere, and learn about the world that way.